 - Keeps well

-- Fleur de Sel – Or any type of cracked salt.
+- Fleur de Sel (or any bigger flakes of salt for cracking)

 Tips